menschel/pyMAX31855/README.md

 It was tested on a raspberry pi 0 with (adafruit breakout board)[https://www.adafruit.com/product/269].

-The python module adafruit did provide was apparently broken or not tested properly.
+The python module from adafruit was apparently broken.

+Uses NIST correction for k-type thermocouple.

-# usage example
+# A simple usage example
-This will print
+Connect the max31855 to (spi0.0)[https://pinout.xyz/pinout/spi#]
+and run this example code.
 ```
 from pprint import pprint as pp
 import time